I LOVE LOVE LOVE beet juice! This one is my FAVORITE juice.

-- Meanwhile, heat butter up in a large skillet over medium high heat.
-Add tomatoes and cook until soft (about 15 minutes).
+- Meanwhile, heat a large skillet over medium high heat and add tomatoes.
+Cook until soft (about 15 minutes).
 Add garlic and salt and cook for a few minutes.

 - Remove tomatoes and garlic from heat.
 Mix in the pasta and basil.
 Add in black pepper to taste.

 You won’t want store-bought salsa again after you try this recipe for homemade salsa.
 It takes 10 minutes…that’s it!